Sustainable Agriculture & AgTech: Creating Jobs, Building Cities

 • Educating the team and visitors

 Part of this job includes keeping up with ever-changing regulations and new technologies to track produce and keep food safe.
-Someone passionate about cleanliness, food safety, and consumer welfare would enjoy this job very much.
+Someone passionate about cleanliness, food safety, and consumer welfare would greatly enjoy this job.

-The danger of pests is limited in an indoor greenhouse, but it is still a possibility.
+The danger of pests is limited in an indoor greenhouse, but it is still possible.
 That is why integrated pest management specialists work to keep produce safe from pests that would prevent it from getting to harvest.
 They have several tasks, including:

 • Regular inspection of greenhouse walls for pest access points